kbroman/Tools4RR/pages/directions.md

 ---
 layout: page
 title:  Directions to 1116 Biochem
+description: Directions to 1116 Biochem, UW-Madison
 ---

 Lectures are Fridays at 11am in 1116 Biochem, 420 Henry Mall.

 This is the older-looking (on the outside) Biochemistry Building on Henry Mall, across from the Biotech Center.
 See the photo below and